dougeby/IntuneDocs/intune/apps-win32-app-management.md

 App dependencies are applications that must be installed before your Win32 app can be installed.
 You can require that other apps are installed as dependencies.
 Specifically, the device must install the dependent app(s) before it installs the Win32 app. ​There is a maximum of 100 dependencies, which includes the dependencies of any included dependencies, as well as the app itself.
 You can add Win32 app dependencies only after your Win32 app has been added and uploaded to Intune.
 Once your Win32 app has been added, you'll see the **Dependencies** option on the blade for your Win32 app.

-Please note a Win32 app dependency needs to be Win32 app.
-It does not support depending on other app types (single MSI LOB apps or Store Apps).
+Any Win32 app dependency needs to be also be a Win32 app.
+It does not support depending on other app types, such as single MSI LOB apps or Store apps.

 When adding an app dependency, you can search based on the app name and publisher.
 Additionally, you can sort your added dependencies based on app name and publisher.
 Previously added app dependencies cannot be selected in the added app dependency list.